tomthebarbarian/tinyapp/README.md

 Done a logout button which makes a POST request to /logout

-if a user is not logged in, the header shows: a link to the login page (/login) a link to the registration page (/register)
+if a user is not logged in, the header shows:
+Done a link to the login page (/login)
+Done  a link to the registration page (/register)

 ### Behavior